-First, we find that tariff announcements produced large, broad, and persistent stock-price declines.
+First, we find that tariff announcements produced large, broad, and persistent stockprice declines.
 The cumulative drop in the market on the eleven event dates was 11.5 percent, which amounts to a 4.1 trillion dollar loss in firm equity value.
-The data show these drops were broad, with the full distribution of firm returns shifting downward.
+The data show these drops were broad, with the full distribution of firm returns, including those that did not import from or export to China, shifting downward.
 Moreover, the drop in market value happened consistently with each new tariff announcement, which implies that markets were not just reacting to a sudden realization that U.S. policies were changing at the onset of the trade war.
 Indeed, the two biggest drops in the market occurred in 2019-over a year after the trade war began.
 Furthermore, we find markets hardly responded to non-tariff executive actions and orders, which suggests that mere "saber rattling" did not affect equity valuations.

-&lt;sup>1In small open-economy models, this happens because free-trade equilibrium is efficient, so trade protections only have second-order effects on welfare.
+1In small open-economy models, this happens because free-trade equilibrium is efficient, so trade protections only have second-order effects on welfare.
 In large-country economy models, this happens because imports only constitute a small fraction of GDP, so terms of trade effects hardly matter for national income.